kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

   [EvictionRequest Cancellation Examples](#evictionrequest-cancellation-examples) for details).
 - Processing the eviction request result by the requester once the eviction process is complete.

-If the eviction is no longer needed, the requester should remove itself from the `.spec.requesters` of the EvictionRequest.
-If the requester's list is empty, the eviction request will be canceled and the eviction request controller will set a `Canceled` condition to `.status.conditions`.
+If the eviction is no longer needed, the requester should set `.intent` in the `.spec.requesters` of the EvictionRequest to `Withdrawn`.
+IIf all requesters' intents are withdrawn, the eviction will be canceled and the eviction request controller will set a `Canceled` condition to `.status.conditions`.

 It can observe the `Canceled` and `Evicted` conditions ([EvictionRequest Completion and Deletion](#evictionrequest-completion-and-deletion)) to decide if the EvictionRequest should be deleted/garbage collected.